Helper Functions

 Parameters:

-name – str, optional Name of the tplot variable to be deleted.
-If no name is provided, then all tplot variables will be deleted.
+name (str or list[str]) – Names of the tplot variables to be deleted.
+If no name is provided, then all tplot variables will be deleted. (wildcards accepted)

 None